becoming-machinic/html_assembler/README.md

 ## Develop your Single-page Application in logical html fragments and run it as a single html file.

 I have created several single-page applications using AngularDart.
-After working on a project for a while more and more time is spent looking for that specific element in a stack of elements.
+After working on a project for a while, more and more time is spent looking for that specific element in a stack of elements.
 I have created this transformer to allow me to split my html into logical fragments during development, but work with it as a single file during debugging and production.

 ## How it works

 This transformer can inline html fragments into the referencing div with an import attribute.
-The html file will them be processed by any additional transformers such as angular.
+The html file will then be processed by any additional transformers (such as AngularDart).

 ## Configuring